The Space Between Worlds

 Learning to Live on My Own Terms

 Lately, there’s been this growing desire in me to live life on my own terms.
-To make choices that feel true for me, even when it doesn't always make sense to others around me.
+To make choices that feel true for me, even when they don't always make sense to others around me

 I think one of the hardest things in this world is stepping out from the shadows of expectations of family, society, and all the invisible rules about what success is supposed to look like.
 What being “somebody” in the world is supposed to mean.